leecardona/vscode-setup/README.md

 ![repo is a workspace in explorer](https://github.com/leecardona/vscode-setup/blob/master/assets/vscode_workspace_in_explorer.png?raw=true)

-## Adding Extention for Tag Automation
+## Adding Extention for Tag Automation:
 *Optional:* Git tags are used to denote key points in code development that signify a milestone, typically a release of some kind like a major or minor release version, or hotfix.
 Git hosting services like Github will detect tags and auto create releases for you with nice zipped file links for easy release downloading for end-users.
 VSC support plugins/extentions that add easy to use features to the user interface of VSC that can make activities like tagging easier to manage.

 - [X] Go to the VSC Marketplace to search and install available extentions.
 Enter the keyboard shortcut `cmd + p` Note this brings up the quick actions dialog not the VSC cmd prompt - they are not the same.